SO YOU WANT TO RUN FOR CITY COUNCIL?

 Casey J. Estorga

-Casey has been teaching Political Science at Gavilan College since 2018.
-His courses focus on American Government and Politics, including with an emphasis on government institutions and analyzing how the fundamental role of government is not simply considered in theory, but how those principles work in practice.
+Casey has been teaching Political Science at Gavilan College since 2018 with a focus on American Government and Politics.
+Casey emphasizes not only the theoretical role of government, but how core principles of governance actually work in practice.

-Casey also has decorated career working as an executive in government agencies throughout the Bay Area and Central Coast.
-Casey has held positions of City Manager, Finance Director, and Human Resources Director and has also served as the chief negotiator during labor negotiations.
-Casey also served on the board of a regional municipal insurance JPA, including serving as Risk Manager for multiple municipal governments.
+Casey also has decorated career in local government throughout the Bay Area and Central Coast, including by holding positions of City Manager, Finance Director, and Human Resources Director.
+He also served as the chief negotiator during labor negotiations, served on the board of a municipal insurance JPA, and served as Risk Manager for multiple local governments.
 Casey also advised the State of California on fiscal policy, funding, and regulations for statewide human services programs.

 Marc Turetzky, Ph.D.